rchain/rchain/docs/windows/WindowsBuild.md

 ```
 ## 6. From sbt shell build node

-You can follow the rnode build instruction (see https://github.com/rchain/rchain/blob/master/node/README.md), but on windows it might be easier to work with stage build, with all jars in the same folder:
+You can follow the rnode build instruction (see https://github.com/rchain/rchain/blob/master/node/README.md), but on windows it might be easier to work with stage build, with all jars in the same folder buy running:
-In sbt shell:
 ```
 node/universal:stage
 ```
+from the sbt shell.

 The build artifacts will be located in the node/target/universal/stage directory if the build is successful.

 ## 7. Prepare certificates, keys, etc.